 Other activities in Shibuya include a picture with Hachiko, the famous loyal dog who waited for his owner at the station every day even after he died, and having a drink in one of the bars around the station.
 If you are into young fashion a visit to the Shibuya 109 might be of interest.
 This is where young girls go to buy their clothing and accessories.

-From Ginza, it is only a short walk to the business districts of Tokyo.
-During your 5 days in Tokyo, you should get a feel for the way the Japanese people live in the capital.
+From Ginza, it is only a short walk to the business districts of Tokyo, Marunouchi.
+Try to get a feel for the way the Japanese people live in the capital.
 The skyscrapers around Tokyo Station are mostly offices of important Japanese, but also foreign companies.
-You can see the Japanese salarymen and office ladies, as they are called hurry on their way.
-I know this because I am one of them.
-My office is also in the Marunouchi district right next to the Tokyo Station on the 25th floor of one of the skyscrapers.
+You can see the Japanese salarymen and office ladies, as they are called, hurry on their way to or from work.
+I know this because I used to be one of them.
+My office was also in the Marunouchi district right next to the Tokyo Station on the 25th floor of one of the skyscrapers.

 The Tokyo Station building itself is also worth a short visit.
 The facade of this more than 100-year-old building has recently been renovated and is a great backdrop for pictures.
 I especially love the contrast between the old building and the very modern skyscrapers that surround it.